bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### Database Session Driver

-Bagisto defaults to `SESSION_DRIVER=database`, and on the current development version to `CACHE_STORE=database` as well.
+Bagisto defaults to `SESSION_DRIVER=database`, and on Bagisto 2.5 to `CACHE_STORE=database` as well.
 If you run `php artisan migrate:fresh` but forget `--seed`, the tables exist but the application may behave unexpectedly without seed data.

 ### Running `bagisto:install` on an existing store